rickiebrick13-lgtm/pyr-AI-Enterprise/README.md

 21. This app isn't good at front end design, but it'll handle most of the backend work.

-22. PPTX output for simple prompts
+22. PPTX output for simple prompts (You may need to move the generated action boxes around or realign the arrows)
 <img width="1584" height="746" alt="image" src="https://github.com/user-attachments/assets/23a369fd-29da-4fa9-b7b7-cfa05d225bcd" />

 23. Python output